Go to Next Chapter-- Return to Contents/Index

 “Oh yuck, Buck!”
 Wanda shivered with disgust as the tall blond-haired youth stood there gaping at her frame.

-Sheldon, Tanya and Penny likewise disentangled themselves and, with grunts, groans and squeals, found a respective pillow, blanket and bedspread to cover themselves.
+Sheldon, Tanya, and Penny likewise disentangled themselves and, with grunts, groans and squeals, found a respective pillow, blanket and bedspread to cover themselves.
 Tom and Ed simply ran out of the room, while Sam broke away from the startled Irma, racing toward his closet where his clothes hung.

 Embarrassed but happy to be back, Sam began rummaging around for clothing his friends could wear.
-After slipping quickly into a pare of jogging shorts, he began tossing them pants, sweaters, shirts and anything else he could grab quickly and toss into their outstretched hands.
+After slipping quickly into a pare of jogging shorts, he began tossing them pants, sweaters, shirts, and anything else he could grab quickly and toss into their outstretched hands.

 Neva’s beautiful chocolate body was soon clad in an oversized white sweatshirt with a university logo on the front, while the blond, exquisitely proportioned Wanda was tossed a red sweater she pulled down to her knees.
-Buck was able to squeeze into a pair of levi’s, though he could not button the front, while Drew had the opposite problem as he scrambled into a pare of green corduroy pants.
+Buck was able to squeeze into a pair of Levi’s, though he could not button the front, while Drew had the opposite problem as he scrambled into a pare of green corduroy pants.
 Irma’s spare frame fit nicely into one of Sam’s dress shirts, which draped satisfactorily around her hips and thighs.
 For the time being, Tanya and Penny settled for stretchable black sweat pants that they yanked up over their breasts and tied up with a string.

 When Tom and Ed returned to the room, they both exchanged the sofa cushions they sported for the short sleeve white shirts and dress pants offered by Sam.
-With their modesty in tact, the remaining men also attempted to complete their wardrobes with more of Sam’s clothes, while Irma, Neva and Wanda seemed satisfied with what they now wore.
+With their modesty in tact, the remaining men also attempted to complete their wardrobes with more of Sam’s clothes, while Irma, Neva, and Wanda seemed satisfied with what they now wore.

 Tanya and Penny, whose bizarre attire generated snickers, found two clean tee shirts to slip over their torsos, slid their baggy sweats down a ways and retied them at their waists.
 Buck went into the restroom to change from the tight fitting levis into a pare of sweats Sam pulled out of the dirty clothes hamper and a faded yellow sweatshirt Sam had set aside for the Goodwill.
-Drew pulled a tee shirt over his hairless bare chest, while Jim, who had stood in the background ogling at the women, found himself draped in a bed sheet, since nothing else would fit around his ponderous frame.
+Drew pulled a tee shirt over his hairless bare chest, while Jim, who had stood in the background ogling at the women, found himself draped in a bed sheet, since nothing else would fit around his corpulent frame.

 The cast on Jim’s leg had, of course been shed with the return of his great mass, but the injury he had suffered remained.
 He began limping into the living room with the other humans, support being offered by several helpful hands.

 Jim nodded obligingly but had begun feeling the pain acutely in his leg.
 Looking around for a place to sit down, he looked pathetic draped in his sheet and holding the shorts limply in his hand.
 Plopping down in an easy chair, his chubby bare legs protruding beneath, the once portly cat caused laughter in the group.
 Irma had the presence of mind to find a bottle of aspirins and a glass of water for him as she chattered happily with members of the twelve.
 Not caring what they were going to do or where they might go from this point, the young adults were elated and exalted by their transformation.
 The sound of their own voices and the ability to walk on two legs was a wondrous experience for them all.
-After the twelve cats had congregated in the living room, Sam led them all in a prayer of thanksgiving.
+After the twelve humans had congregated in the living room, Sam led them all in a prayer of thanksgiving.
 This time there was no mockery in Drew or Wanda’s voices.
 There were, in fact, tears in everyone’s eyes as the apartment manager gave all the credit to God:

 “Lord, we thank you for giving us our bodies back.
-We know now that there are secrets that even the prophets and saints did not know.
+We know now that there are secrets that even the prophets and saints didn’t know.
 The nightmare inflicted upon us by India Crowley tested us as cats and, as we adjust to our human forms, has given us all a new lease on life.
 Please let our incredible experiences make us better humans now that we have lived these days as cats.
 Do not let us ever forget your special creatures, for they are specially blessed!”

 “God bless the cats.”
 Irma murmured, and they all followed with a heartfelt “Amen!”

 Except for their bare feet, Tom and Ed, whose measurements were close to Sam’s, looked rather sporty in their dress shirts and slacks, but the smaller and thinner Drew looked like an adolescent wearing his older brother’s clothes.
-All of the girls had to be satisfied with sweatshirts, sweaters and shirts.
+All of the girls had to be satisfied with sweatshirts, sweaters, and shirts.
 But no one seemed to care what they looked like at this point.
 Without being asked, the women held up a sheet while Sam, Buck and Drew helped Jim into the shorts Sam salvaged from the Goodwill bag.
 In the end, the portly youth added the sheet, itself, over the garment but as a flowing cape that he fastened crudely at the neck.

 They were back.
 The spell had been broken.
 They would, they agreed, forever be family and friends.
 For that hour before the Spell Reversal Team returned, the twelve young adults continued to marvel at their restored bodies, sharing the experience in excited spurts of emotion as would sleepers awakening from a long, incredible dream.